woofers/battlesnake/README.md

 ## Strategy<a id="sec-1" name="sec-1"></a>

 Our snake's strategy was aggresive.
-For each turn, if the snake wasn't the largest on the board, or if the health was below a specific threshold, the snake would navigate towards the safest food.
-Otherwise, she would try to target other snakes' heads to either eliminate the opponent in a head-on collision or trap them by cutting off their path.
-The snake also included an unimplemented passive state, where she would try to loop back around to her tail to avoid collisions.
+For each turn, if the snake wasn't the largest on the board, or if the health was below a specific threshold, the snake would navigate towards the closest food.
+Otherwise, it would try to target the other snakes' heads to either eliminate the opponent in a head-on collision or trap them by cutting off their path.
+The snake also included an unused passive state, where she would try to loop back around to her tail to avoid collisions.

 ### Drawbacks<a id="sec-1-1" name="sec-1-1"></a>